collectd/collectd/CONTRIBUTING.md

 *   *Focus:* Fix *one thing* in your PR.
 The smaller your change, the faster it will be reviewed and merged.
-*   *Coding style:* Please run `clang-format -style=file -i $FILE` on new files.
+*   *Coding style:* Please run `clang-format -style=file -i $FILE` after editing `.c`, `.h` and `.proto` files.
+If you don't want to install *clang-format* locally or your version produces a different result than the formatting check on Github, use `contrib/format.sh` to format files using the same web service used by our check.
-    For existing files, please blend into surrounding code, i.e. mimic the coding style of the code around your changes.
 *   *Documentation:* New config options need to be documented in two places: the manpage (`src/collectd.conf.pod`) and the example config (`src/collectd.conf.in`).
 New plugins need to be added to the `README` file.